sutty74/Homeassistant-Hikvision-POS/README.md

 Timeout 5.

-In the video window draw a box where you want to show the POS text to be displayed.
-As an additional step i setup a small privacy mask on the camera in the same position as the POS draw box, this helped display the POS text better.
+In the video window (Shown with the arrow) draw a box where you want to position the POS text to be displayed.
+As an additional step i setup was a small privacy mask on the camera in the same position as the POS draw box, this helped display the POS text better.

 Triggered Camera, for now select the camera channel you are currently displaying.